s3nthilg0pal/PanCourier/Readme.md

 ### Parcel
 Assuming all the parcel dimensions are fall into a valid size.

+### Product Option
+Added a internal type that holds the information about parcel basecost, weight limit, weight surcharge for easy lookup

 ### Test
 Some of the test are written with the help of AI